How to Fix Green Pool Water Fast - SLAM Method Guide 2024

 Step 4: Add Liquid Chlorine

 Use 10.75% liquid chlorine (sodium hypochlorite).
-To raise FC by 10 ppm in a 20,000-gallon pool, add approximately 1.5 gallons.
+To raise FC by 10 ppm in a 20,000-gallon pool, add approximately 1 gallon of 10.75% liquid chlorine.
+Adjust proportionally for different pool volumes.
 Always add chlorine with the pump running and distribute around the pool perimeter.

 Safety Warning: Never mix chlorine with other chemicals.
 Add chlorine separately and allow circulation between additions.

 Test FC levels every few hours and add chlorine as needed to maintain your shock level.
+Brush all pool surfaces daily to break up algae biofilms and improve chlorine contact.
 During active algae killing, chlorine consumption will be very high - potentially requiring multiple additions per day.

 What to Expect During SLAM